 In most cases, the police need a search warrant to search your vehicle in Colorado.
 However, there are a number of exceptions that allow the police to search your car without a warrant.

 The simplest way for the police to search your car without a warrant is if you consent to a search.
-Police may imply that you should just consent to a vehicle search to make things easier for you.
+We always recommend you politely decline when the police ask to search your car.

-However, if you consent to a vehicle search, any evidence they find can be used against you.
-Even if someone else placed something in your car, you may be charged because you were in control of the vehicle.
+If you consent to a vehicle search, any evidence they find can be used against you.
+Even if someone else placed something illegal in your car such as drugs, you may be charged because you were in control of the vehicle.3

-If the police see drugs, a gun, or other evidence of criminal activity in clear view through your vehicle’s windows, they may not need a warrant to search your car.
+If the police see drugs, a gun, or other evidence of criminal activity in clear view through your vehicle’s windows, they may not need a warrant to search your car.4

-If the police make a lawful arrest, they may be able to do a warrantless search of your person and the area immediately within your control.
+If the police lawfully arrest you, they may be able to do a warrantless search of your person and the area immediately within your control.
 If you are a driver, the area within your control may include the areas:

 - under your seat,